Perchitti/Perchitti.github.io/_posts/2018-08-17-js_fundamentals_var_let_const_this.markdown

 Takeaway:

-If let and var were the last pick for dodgeball, I'd pick **let**. (& you should too) Let can reduce the risk of errors which raises your chances to make it to the dodgeball championship.
+If let and var were the last pick for dodgeball, I'd pick **let**. (& you should too) Let can reduce the risk of errors which raises your chances of making it to the dodgeball championship.